 Because ethanol has negative effects on a zero-turn engine and fuel system, always use gas with low ethanol levels or fuel that is ethanol-free.
 Gas with high ethanol levels can cause significant engine damage.

-John Deere zero-turns require unleaded gas with a minimum 87-octane rating and maximum 10% ethanol content.
-Read more about choosing the best gas for a John Deere zero-turn here.
+John Deere gas-powered zero-turns require unleaded gas with a minimum 87-octane rating and maximum 10% ethanol content.
+Read more about choosing the best gas for your zero-turn here.